 "You've reached a plateau, which is a normal part of weight loss," says Hâle Deniz-Venturi, MS, ATC-L, RD, LDN, a registered dietitian at Rush University Medical Center.
 "Be patient, not discouraged.
 Most people don't lose weight consistently.
 They may lose it in spurts."

-The following tips can help you break through a plateau and continue your healthy weight-loss progress.
+The following eight tips can help you break through a plateau and continue your healthy weight-loss progress.

 1. Play detective.